davepinch/pinchy.cc/collections/_fragments/not-even-by-your-own-choice.md

 ---
-title: "Not even by your own choice"
+title: "not even by your own choice"
 tags:
   - Fragment
 ---